Skip to main content

 About the Clean Ports Program

-The Inflation Reduction Act of 2022 provided EPA with $3 billion to fund zero-emission port equipment and infrastructure as well as climate and air quality planning at U.S. ports.
-This funding program builds on EPA’s Ports Initiative that helps our nation’s ports, a critical part of our infrastructure and supply chain, address public health and environmental impacts.
+The Inflation Reduction Act of 2022 provided EPA with $3 billion to fund zero-emission port equipment and infrastructure as well as related planning at U.S. ports.
+This funding program builds on EPA’s Ports Initiative to help deliver cleaner air for all Americans while advancing next-generation technology at our nation’s ports, which are critical to our country’s infrastructure and supply chain.

 Clean Ports Program goals: